oemof/oemof-solph/doc/oemof_solph.rst

 oemof-solph
 ~~~~~~~~~~~

 Solph is an oemof-package, designed to create and solve linear or mixed-integer linear optimization problems.
-The packages is based on pyomo.
-To create an energy system model the :ref:`oemof_network_label` is used and extended by components such as storages.
+The package is based on pyomo.
+To create an energy system model, the :ref:`oemof_network_label` is used and extended by components such as storages.
 To get started with solph, checkout the examples in the :ref:`solph_examples_label` section.

 .. contents::
     :depth: 2